ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. warning::

    The APSync project is still in beta.
-This Simple Configuration portion is not implemented (yet).
+This Simple Configuration portion is only partially implemented and currently only allows starting and stopping the simple video stream.

 Flexible Video
 ==============